-An exploration of cooking techniques through investigation and plating (molecular gastronomy).
+An exploration of cooking techniques where art and science combine (molecular gastronomy).

 In this interactive and hands-on course, they will discover the magical world of molecular gastronomy.
 Learn how to transform ordinary ingredients into extraordinary culinary impressive creations, using extensive ingredients and cutting-edge cooking techniques.